maxgio92/notes/content/notes/from-telegram-freeze-to-linux-graphics-stack.md

     CO --> LD --> PN --> AMD --> DISP
 {{< /mermaid >}}

-Mesa's output can later be presented through KMS, but Mesa rendering calls do not pass through the KMS API.
-Mesa and KMS are not alternatives.
-They often serve the same visible frame at different stages.
+Mesa rendering calls use rendering ioctls.
+KMS presentation uses display ioctls.
+Both often serve the same visible frame at different stages.

-A DRM render node such as `/dev/dri/renderD128` allows unprivileged rendering without modesetting or DRM master.
+A DRM render node such as `/dev/dri/renderD128` allows unprivileged rendering while modesetting and DRM master remain unavailable.
 A primary node such as `/dev/dri/card1` exposes KMS and other controlled operations.
-Those numeric suffixes are not stable, so general diagrams should use `renderD*` and `cardN`.
+Those numeric suffixes can change between boots, so general diagrams should use `renderD*` and `cardN`.

-The compositor commonly uses **libdrm** to prepare DRM calls. `libdrm` is a user-space wrapper and helper library, not a driver.
+The compositor commonly uses **libdrm** to prepare DRM calls. `libdrm` is a user-space wrapper and helper library.
+The kernel driver remains `amdgpu`.
 Direct ioctls are possible.

 KMS expresses display state with a stable object model: